 A family nurse practitioner, or FNP, is a nurse practitioner who works with patients throughout their entire lives.
 According to Johnson & Johnson Nursing, family nurse practitioners are able to work with patients across a wide variety of ages, giving them the ability to provide their patients with personalized and effective care.
 Family nurse practitioners often emphasize the importance of preventative healthcare and work to provide their patients with attentive and intuitive care.
 To become a family nurse practitioner, choose a graduate degree program that offers this specialization and pursue certification as a family nurse practitioner.

-Opportunities in Psychiatric Mental Health as a PMHNP
+Psychiatric Mental Health as a Psychiatric Mental Health Nurse Practitioner (PMHNP)

 According to the Cleveland Clinic, psychiatric mental health nurse practitioners work directly with patients who have been diagnosed with a mental health disorder, are experiencing a mental health crisis, or are struggling with a substance abuse disorder.
 In addition to diagnosing and treating mental health conditions, PMHNPs also provide their patients with counseling and therapy services.
 To pursue this nurse practitioner career, opt for a graduate degree program that offers a specialization in this area as well as pursue certification as a psychiatric mental health nurse practitioner.